davidlin006811/myparrotchat/README.md

 The website https://www.myparrotchat.com uses a self-generated certificate.
 Most of web broswers treat it as a unsafe website and prevent the users from visiting this website.
 In fact, this website is ver safe.
 User authentication and shadow password can prevent illegal login and passowrd cracking.
 In addition, this website just asks the user to offer the basic information for register, and there is no important information saved on this website.
 To troubleshoot the security issues, please click [Here](https://github.com/davidlin006811/myparrotchat/wiki/Troubleshooting)

 ### Installation
-If you want to run this application on ypur local machine as your chat web server, please follow the [instruction](https://github.com/davidlin006811/myparrotchat/wiki/Installation) step by step.
+If you want to run this application on ypur local machine as your chat web server, please follow this [instruction](https://github.com/davidlin006811/myparrotchat/wiki/Installation) step by step.
 You will never get wrong.
 ### [Manual](https://github.com/davidlin006811/myparrotchat/wiki/Chat-Application-Manual)